Gatrrr/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+The RDBMS is the software that manages everything related to data, whereas SQL is a language used to query the RDBMS.

 - [ ] Why do tables need a `primary key`?

+In order to uniquely identify rows in a certain table

 - [ ] What is the name given to a table column that references the primary key on another table.

+ A foreign key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.